Edinburgh Central Mosque

-Edinburgh Central Mosque (officially known as the King Fahd Mosque and Islamic Centre of Edinburgh) is located on Potterrow near the University of Edinburgh central area and the National Museum of Scotland.
+The Edinburgh Central Mosque (officially known as the King Fahd Mosque and Islamic Centre of Edinburgh) is located on Potterrow near the University of Edinburgh central area and the National Museum of Scotland.
 The mosque and Islamic centre was designed by Dr. Basil Al Bayati, and took more than six years to complete at a cost of £3.5M.
 The main hall can hold over one thousand worshippers, with women praying on a balcony overlooking the hall.
 The mosque holds chandeliers and a vast carpet, with very little furniture.

-The architecture combines traditional Islamic features with some Scots baronial style.

-Regarding the design, Geza Fehervari, Professor of Islamic Art & Archaeology at London University, has said "The architectural elements and decorative details, while basically relying on Islamic, mainly Turkish traditions, successfully interact with the architectural and decorative age-old customs of Scotland."
+The architecture combines traditional Islamic features with a Modernist Scots baronial style.
+Geza Fehervari, Professor of Islamic Art & Archaeology at London University, said "The architectural elements and decorative details, while basically relying on Islamic, mainly Turkish traditions, successfully interact with the architectural and decorative age-old customs of Scotland."

 History

 Prior to its construction, there was no mosque large enough to fulfill the needs of the Muslims in the city centre of Edinburgh.
 As the Muslim population increased a large mosque became viable.
 Eventually, the project was able to purchase land from the City Council with the proviso that an existing listed building be preserved and used.
 The project ran into funding difficulties; but these were solved when King Fahd of Saudi Arabia donated 90% of the project's total cost.
 On 31 July 1998 (8 Rabi' al-thani 1419) the mosque was opened by his son Prince Abdul Aziz Bin Fahd, who was also the project patron.